Walnut Blister Mite

 7 host plants

 Walnut blister mites (Aceria erinea) cause small, blister-like galls on walnut leaflets that eventually turn brown and fall out, leaving shot holes.
 Affected foliage appears stippled and eventually yellows.
 This microscopic mite favors warm, moist conditions.
-Western Washington walnut plantings rarely experience significant damage due to climate conditions that limit mite reproduction.
+Cool-climate walnut plantings rarely experience significant damage due to climate conditions that limit mite reproduction.